 Genetics play a role in increasing the risk of developing eczema but so do nutrition, living environment, occupational exposure, and food allergies.

 Fortunately, eczema is a treatable condition and eczema sufferers can get relief or even be cured of this disease.

 Who Is Affected?

-3. People with a family history of eczema, asthma or hay fever have an increased risk for developing eczema
+3. People with a family history of eczema, asthma, or hay fever have an increased risk of developing eczema.

 What Are The Different Types Of Eczema Skin Conditions?

-Touching something that causes a toxic reaction in he skin is called irritant contact dermatitis.
+Touching something that causes a toxic reaction in the skin is called irritant contact dermatitis.
 It is localized to the skin directly in contact with the offending substance.

 However, it only takes a single episode to cause irritant contact dermatitis with dangerous industrial solvents and polymers.